Old film equipment

 “Lincoln” (2012)

 “As the American Civil War continues to rage, America’s president struggles with continuing carnage on the battlefield as he fights with many inside his own cabinet on the decision to emancipate the slaves… Yet the president is torn, as an early peace would save thousands of lives.
-As the nation confronts its conscience over the freedom of its entire population, Lincoln faces his own crisis of conscience — end slavery or end the war,” reviews The Chronicles of History.
+As the nation confronts its conscience over the freedom of its entire population, Lincoln faces his own crisis of conscience — end slavery or end the war,” adds The Chronicles of History.

 Note: This article was not paid for nor sponsored.
 StudyFinds is not connected to nor partnered with any of the brands mentioned and receives no compensation for its recommendations.
+This article may contain affiliate links in which we receive a commission if you make a purchase.

-1. Ben Hur was not about fighting Roman Empire Oppression.
+Ben Hur was not about fighting Roman Empire Oppression.
 Sure, Heston made comments about fighting the Romans but remember the following.

 1. His “Crime” was an Accident where a falling Roof tile hit the Roman Governor.
 Certainly, not an Act of Rebellion.
 His Roman friend Marsala manufactured that into a Crime of Rebellion which unjustly imprisoned the Hur family.